tharani247/PythonAlgorithms/README.md

 ### All algorithms implemented in Python 3 (for education)
 There implementations are for learning purposes.
-If you want to contribute more efficient solutions feel free to open an issue and commit your solution.
+If you want to contribute efficient solutions feel free to open an issue and commit your solution.

 ## Inspiration